Preparing Leaders - Academic Programs

 Social Justice Courses

 In addition, Social Justice 100—our signature core course—is offered each spring.
-Various instructors from our dynamic leadership team co-teach the class, which focuses on a cross-disciplinary method of thinking and indepth case studies.
-Students may also be interested in SJUS200—a field study seminar that includes real-world experiences, and SJUS398—an individualized capstone designed based on personal interests and goals.
+Various instructors from our dynamic leadership team co-teach the class, which focuses on a cross-disciplinary method of thinking and in-depth case studies.
+Students may also be interested in SJUS200—a field study seminar that includes real-world experiences, and SJUS398—an individualized final research project based on personal interests and goals.
 Visit our Course Offerings page for more details.

 Social Justice Research